 help & faqs

 We've tried to answer a few of your most frequently asked questions here.
-If you have any other questions, don’t be shy - just send an email to email@example.com and we’ll get back to you.
+If you have any other questions, don’t be shy - just send us an email and we’ll get back to you.

 Why the name "teapigs"?

 Ha!
 We get asked this so many times.
 Well, we wanted a memorable name, and this really summed us up.
 We're just greedy for great tea and will do anything to get more.
 Fancy being a teapig like us?

 All tea comes from the same bush - the camellia sinensis bush.
 And no, we don’t mean one single huge bush, but millions of camellia sinensis bushes cultivated in many different countries.
 Teas from camelia sinensis are processed in different ways at the tea estate to produce black, green, white and oolong teas.